JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-share-on-platforms.md

 ## Share code on all platforms

-If you have business logic that is common for all platforms, you don’t need to write the same code for each platform – just share it in the common source set.
+If you have business logic that is common for all platforms, you don't need to write the same code for each platform – just share it in the common source set.

 ![Code shared for all platforms](flat-structure.png)

 All platform-specific source sets depend on the common source set by default.
-You don’t need to specify any `dependsOn` relations manually for default source sets, such as `jvmMain`, `macosX64Main`, and others.
+You don't need to specify any `dependsOn` relations manually for default source sets, such as `jvmMain`, `macosX64Main`, and others.

 If you need to access platform-specific APIs from the shared code, use the Kotlin mechanism of [expected and actual